 The smart way to start your day.
 Our newsletter curates and explains fresh useful insights for people advancing quality, innovative and sustainable journalism.
 Each morning we bring you new angles on the top headlines, insights you can apply, new information from global and unusual sources and ideas that challenge you to think differently.

-New metrics for news and data-driven content strategy
+New metrics for news and data-informed content strategy

 We have begun working closely with local news publishers to help them transform their news product based on a data-driven analysis of both their content and their audiences.
 We use custom-built content analysis software and deep audience research to help them rethink their editorial strategy and build their brand around tent-pole areas of coverage.
 The program is designed to help publishers improve their news coverage, build community support and rally internal morale.
 Contact us if you are interested in learning more.